Ruiqi Wang

 Ph.D. student at Computer Science & Engineering @ WashU.

-I am member of the Cyber-Physical Systems Laboratory and AI for Health Institute.
-I joined Washington University in 2020.
+I am member of the AI for Health Institute and Cyber-Physical Systems Laboratory.
 I earned my BSE degree in ECE and CE from University of Michigan, Ann Arbor and Shanghai Jiao Tong University (SJTU, 上海交通大学).
+I am a recipient of the 2025 Google PhD Fellowship.

 My research lies at the intersection of Machine Learning Systems, Embedded Systems, Computer Vision, and Human Action Recognition, with a focus on impactful real-world applications.